 The registration process takes around 10 minutes and is relatively straight-forward.
 You begin by entering your region name and email, before providing other essential contact information.

-Before you can commence transferring funds, you first need to provide proof of identification so WorldFirst can verify your account.
-Typically this will require providing two types of documents:
+Before you can commence transferring funds with WorldFirst, you will first need to verify your identity.
+This will typically require providing two types of documents:

 - Photo identification, such as a passport or drivers licence